World Elder Abuse Awareness Day: Senior Abuse, Isolation and Loneliness

 Loneliness is linked to health, since health is defined by the state of complete physical, mental and social well-being.
 Loneliness is a feeling caused by an absence of something or someone.
-Health plays a very important role in having a superior quality life; loneliness interferes with elders’ lives and has a negative impact on their well-being.
+Health plays a very important role in leading a high quality life; loneliness interferes with elders’ lives and has a negative impact on their well-being.

 Loneliness can have the same impact as chronic stress on our mental health, it also can affect our endocrine and immune systems which may lead to disease.

 It is estimated that 70% of the elderly have a serious health problem associated with loneliness and 10% suffer from malignant loneliness, which compromises their physical and emotional health.
 The more common diseases associated with loneliness are hypertension, repeated infections, anxiety and depression.